chrisdlangton/xornlpcrack/README.md

                         set a max key length to stop trying to derive the secret key -f OUTPUT_FILE, --dump-enc-file OUTPUT_FILE
                         when using the generate action, set the filename to output the generated ciphertext value (default: stdout)
+  -o RESULT_FILE, --result-file RESULT_FILE
+                        json file to store results
+  -t NLP_THRESHOLD, --nlp-threshold NLP_THRESHOLD
+                        set a percentage of detected english words in the deciphered text, only guesses above this will be in the results
 ```

 ## Basic Usage